icandac/icandac/README.md

 ### Hey!
 This is Ceyhun speaking!
-#### I am a Quantitative Researcher with a background in physics.
+#### I am a Quant with a background in physics.
-I'm a passionate quantitative analyst and researcher with a background in physics.
+I'm a passionate quantitative analyst and researcher (and maybe trader, who knows?!) with a background in physics.
 Whether I'm diving into complex numerical models or exploring my interests outside of work, I'm always striving to find balance in my life.
 I'd love to hear your thoughts and chat about anything that interests you in my profile!

 Skills:

-Languages: Python, MATLAB, Fortran, C, C++, SQL, bash
+Languages: Python, Fortran, C, C++, SQL, bash

 ML & Scientific: numpy, scipy, pandas, scikit-learn, pytorch, tensor-flow, jupyter-notebook, Maple, Mathematica, Excel